Matairesinol

 Matairesinol is an organic compound.
 It is classified as a lignan, i.e., a type of phenylpropanoid.
-It is present in some cereals, e.g. rye, and together with Secoisolariciresinol, has attracted much attention for its beneficial nutritional effects.
+It is present in some cereals, such as rye, and together with secoisolariciresinol has attracted much attention for its beneficial nutritional effects.

 Metabolism

 The plant lignans are precursors of the enterolignans (mammalian lignans).
 A number of plant lignans are metabolized to the enterolignans (enterodiol and enterolactone) that can potentially reduce the risk of certain cancers and cardiovascular diseases.

 Biomedical considerations

 Although some studies attribute disease preventative (cardio-protective and hormone associated cancers like breast cancer) benefits of lignans, the results are inconclusive.
 Matairesinol has been found to act as an agonist of the adiponectin receptor 1 (AdipoR1).